pewpewninja03/OpenGL-Playground/README.md

 - 3D cube rendering with model/view/projection transforms
 - Two-texture blending with container + awesomeface textures
 - Depth testing and multiple cubes in world space
+- Camera movement with WASD and vertical movement with E/Q
-- Orbiting camera view and keyboard exit handling (ESC/Space)
+- Scroll-wheel zoom and keyboard exit handling (ESC/Space)